PF2-pasteur-fr/checkMyIndex/README.md

 * *parallel* to speed up the calculations

 One can install each of these packages running `install.packages(packageName)` in R.

+## Illumina chemistry

+Illumina has developed two types of chemistry: the four-channels for the HiSeq and MiSeq sequencing devices and the two-channels for the NovaSeq, NextSeq and MiniSeq devices.
+With the four-channel chemistry A/C are red and G/T are green and indexes are compatible if there are at least one red light and one green light at each position.
+With the wo-channel chemistry G has no color, A is orange, C is red and T is green and indexes are compatible if there is at least one color at each position.
+Note that indexes starting with GG are not compatible with the two-channel chemistry.

+Please refer to the Illumina documentation for more details.

 ## About checkMyIndex